ClintOxx/Web-Dev/Flask/readme.md

 Default user:pass login:  bob:pass

 Description:
-Originally a portion of this was made by following TeamTreehouse's Build a Social Network with Flask course, I ended up adding more to it.
-The frontend will be updated with Vue and made to look better and more modern, thinking about if i want to include Vue-Bootstrap to give it the authentic twitter feel lol.
+The frontend will be updated with React(in progress) and made to look better and more modern, its just a simple blogging platform, not all that different from the twitter app but with more features and a different way of using Flask to set it up.

 Features & Technologies

+- React.js
+- Redux
+- React-Router
+- Single Page App
+- Flask
+- Flask- SQL alchemy
+- Application Factory
+- Albemic
+- Postgress SQL
+- Flask Restless
+- Celery
+- Redis
+- JWT
+- notifications
+& more

 ### Terrible Twitter clone